AQAChemistryExam Board Revision

 Exam Questions

-Describe and explain the formation of ionic bonds.
+Describe and explain the differences between ionic and covalent bonding.
 [6 marks]

-What is meant by metallic bonding?
+What is meant by the term 'bond strength'?
 [2 marks]

 Practice Quiz